MinecraftForge/Documentation/docs/tileentities/tesr.md

 ### `renderTileEntityAt`

 This method is called every frame in order to render the tile entity.

+#### Parameters
+* `tileentity`: This is the instanceof the tile entity being rendered.
+It uses the generic argument, so, if the class is being inherited correctly, it will not need to be cast to your tile entity class.
-It passes the instance of the tile entity being renderered, its coordinates as doubles at the origin of the block, partialTicks<!-- I'm not actually sure what this is used for. -->, and the destroy stage of the block if being destroyed.
+* `x`, `y`, `z`: The coordinates of the tile entity as doubles.
+They are at the origin of the block.
+* `partialTicks`: The amount of times, in fractions of a tick, that have passed since the last full tick.
+* `destroyStage`: The destroy stage for the block if it is being broken.

 Registering a TESR
 ------------------